-The People Committee held six meetings during FY20.
-Furthermore, no fees were paid to Members of the People Committee for FY20 other than the Chair of the People Committee who received \$20,000.
-People Committee Members however receive Board fees for acting as Non-Executive Directors and participating in Board Committees.
-In FY20, fees totalling \$490,911 were paid to the Non-Executive Directors who are also members of the People Committee of which 100% of these fees were salary-sacrificed in lieu of non-performance related equity instruments.
+The People Committee held eight meetings during FY22.
+Furthermore, no fees were paid to Members of the People Committee for FY22 other than the Chair of the People Committee who received \$20,000.
+People Committee Members however receive Board fees for acting as Non-executive Directors and participating in Board Committees.
+In FY22, fees totalling \$769,061 were paid to the Non-executive Directors who are also members of the People Committee.
+Fees are payable in cash or can be sacrificed into rights at the Non-executive Director's election.

-As the members of the People Committee also participate on other Tyro Board Committees and the Board itself, the fees stipulated above include remuneration for holding these other positions.
+As the members of the People Committee also participate on other Board Committees and the Board itself, the fees stipulated above include remuneration for holding these other positions.

 The People Committee Charter allows the People Committee to engage external experts and advisors.
-PwC, E&Y, and Godfrey Remuneration Group were engaged in FY20 to provide benchmarking data to inform the Committee of the current market positioning against benchmarking peers and to provide remuneration data.
-Pwc, E&Y and Godfrey were paid a combined \$102,322 for their services in FY20.
+KPMG and Godfrey Remuneration Group were engaged in FY22 to provide benchmarking data to inform the Committee of the current market positioning against benchmarking peers and to provide remuneration data.
+KPMG and Godfrey Remuneration Group were paid a combined \$81,400 for their services in FY22.